dwavesystems/dimod/docs/sampleset.rst

 Samples
 =======

-Returned solutions and samples are described under :std:doc:`Binary Quadratic Models <oceandocs:concepts/solutions>`.
+Returned solutions and samples are described under the :ref:`concept_samplesets` section.

 sample_like Objects
 ===================